Lawyers: NFL concussion awards discriminate against Blacks - WHIZ News

 He said the testing was designed by leading experts and approved by the presiding judge in the case, Senior U.S. District Judge Anita B. Brody of Philadelphia.
 And he said it’s up to the evaluating physician to decide whether to include race as a factor.

-Henry, who played for the Pittsburgh Steelers from 1993-2000, said his claim was denied although he suffers from headaches, depression and memory loss that leave him unable to hold a job.

-Davenport, who played for the Steelers, Green Bay Packers and Baltimore Colts from 2002-2008, said he suffered more than 10 concussions, including one that broke his eye socket and left him unconscious.
+Davenport, 41, who played for the Steelers, Green Bay Packers and Indianapolis Colts from 2002-2008, said he suffered more than 10 concussions, including one that broke his eye socket and left him unconscious.
 He was approved for an award until the NFL appealed, asking that his test results be recalculated using racial norms, Smith said.
-By that measurement, his claim failed.
+By that measurement, his claim would fail.

 The special master in the case has so far rejected the NFL’s appeal, but asked that Davenport’s doctor justify his findings.